aptos-labs/aptos-core/developer-docs-site/docs/nodes/node-files.md

 # Node Files

 When you are deploying an Aptos node, you will need the following files.
 These can be downloaded from separate `aptos-labs` repos on GitHub.
-The `wget` commands provided below for will work on macOS and Linux.
+The `wget` commands provided below will work on macOS and Linux.
 Open a terminal and paste the `wget` command to download the file.

 :::tip Unless specified, all these files are required for validator node.
 :::